cjauton/tof-converter/readme.md

-# Neutron Energy Calculator
+# Neutron TOF Converter

-This is a simple command-line application written in Rust to calculate the energy of a neutron given the flight path length and the time-of-flight.
-It uses the `uom` crate for handling units, providing flexibility to work with various unit systems.
+This is a simple command-line application written in Rust to convert between energy and time-of-flight for non-relativistic neutrons given the flight-path-length.
+The tool use `clap` for command line parsing and the `uom` crate for handling units, providing flexibility to work with various common units.

 ## Prerequisites